dlr-gtlab/gtlab-core/docs/user/scripting/types/python_console.rst

 allows navigation through the project's workflows, which consist of tasks and calculators, enabling their properties to be read and modified.

-A specific workflow can be accessed using the following object navigation:
+A specific workflow can be accessed using dot notation:

 .. code-block:: python